 Preferred Overtime

-Surface Maintenance, Stores, Acid Cleaners, bid yard crew positions – Employees who are working a job at the end of their normal work schedule will be given first choice if overtime on the job is necessary.
+Surface Maintenance, Stores, Acid Cleaners, bid yard crew positions, and non-qualified work – Employees who are working a job at the end of their normal work schedule will be given first choice if overtime on the job is necessary.

 Mine – Preferred Overtime – is all that overtime to which employees have first rights, such as the first, third and fifth shifts of no relief for a shift worker (Hoist Operator and Belt Control Electricians), first aid training, holdover overtime and etc. Maintenance and Service employees who are working a job at the end of their scheduled working hours will be given first choice if holdover overtime on the job is necessary.
 For example: if mechanics are working on a piece of equipment and overtime is necessary to get the equipment back in operation, the employees working the job will be asked to stay over first, regardless of who is low on total overtime.
 If employees are held over to perform any job other than the one they were working at the end of their normal scheduled working hours, it shall be recorded as “Other Overtime”.